ToddSandberg/Dictionary/README.md

 - Word_frequency_list.txt implemented
 ## Document Output Formats:
 - tsv files for each part of speech with words and their properties
-- serialized dictionary classes for each part of speech
+- serialized dictionary HashMap's for each part of speech
 ## Accessing the Dictionary
 - The WriteDictionary class takes all of the inputs and writes them to .tsv files and hashmaps.
 - The DictionaryAccess class provides access to many features of the dictionary.
 There are getter methods for each partOfSpeech dictionary ex. getNounDictionary. getWordInfo(word) allows for a term look up and returns all part of speech's for the word, while getWordInfo(word,pos) returns the info on a specific part of speech. getMultipleWordInfo(sentence) uses coreNLP to lookup words based on the part of speech in the sentence.
 DictionaryAccess also has a changePOS method which converts a word from one part of speech to another.
 - The Accessor class is an example usage of the DictionaryAccess class.
 - This repository also contains access to Most Common Lists based on 2grams and 3grams, which are written in the access2gram class.
-## Current Dictionary Write Time: 14 minutes and 0 seconds
+## Current Dictionary Write Time: 13 minutes and 32 seconds